Fykantrappa Hiking Trail

 - Duration: 1.5-3 hours

-Rallartrappa is located in the center of Glomfjord in Meløy.
-Between the Fykantunnel and Svartistunnel on RV 17, there is a crossroad leading further into the valley.
-This road leads all the way to Glomfjellet, but before the first tunnel, turn left and get straight to the parking lot for Fykantrappa.
+Fykantrappa is located at the innermost part of Glomfjord in Meløy.
+Between the Fykan Tunnel and the Svartis Tunnel along Road 17, there’s a road leading further into the valley.
+This road leads all the way to Glomfjellet Mountain, however, turn left before the first tunnel.
+You’ll then get straight to the parking lot by Fykanvatnet Lake.

-- From Bodø take bus number 200, stop at Fykanvatnet and hike the 2,7km long road along the lake before you start on the trail to Fykantrappa.
+From Bodø, you can take bus 200.
+Stop at Fykanvatnet and hike the 2.7-kilometer long road along the lake to Fykantrappa.

 Where to stay